kenSpicer/ken-s-notebook/README.md

 Today is Tuesday February 3, 2026.
 Spent day chasing down car issues.
 No Study.
 Today is Wednesday February 4, 2026.
 Spent day in kitchen.
 No study.
 Today is Thursday February 5, 2026.
 Spent day viewing David Malans lecture on Python and SQL.
+Today is Friday Frbruary 6,2026.
+Spent day chasing down auto problems.
+Did work on boot.dev but did not complete a lesson.